-Create a host CONDITION This will happen all the time unless you Attach a condition Name My Origin Server The name of your origin, such as My origin server.
-Required Address origin.example.com The IP address (or hostname) for your origin server.
-Required
+Edit this host CONDITION This will happen all the time unless you attach a condition.
+Name My Origin Server ★ Required The name of your origin, such as My origin server .
+Address origin.example.com The IP address (or hostname) for your origin server. ★ Required

-- 6. Fill out the Create a host fields as follows: - In the Name field, type the name of your server (for example, My Origin Server).
-This name is displayed in the Fastly web interface. - In the Address field, type the IP address (or hostname) for your website's origin server.
+- 2. Fill out the Edit this host fields as follows: - In the Name field, type the name of your server (for example, My Origin Server).
+This name is displayed in the Fastly web interface. - In the Address field, type the IP address (or hostname) of your origin server.